nurgasemetey/nurgasemetey.github.io/_posts/what-i-lack-in-osx-after-linux/2022-02-11-what-i-lack-in-osx-after-linux.md

 Yes, it has Alfred or Raycast but I don't want to buy Alfred and be locked to it.
 For example, Ulauncher is free and has much more plugins compared to Raycast.

+Use cases

+- I can add current song in Spotify to favourites without going to app.
+I couldn't find such behaviour in Raycast.
+- I can copy to clipboard various timestamp formats.
+Again I couldn't find such behaviour in Raycast.